dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 $
 ```

-<span style="color:red">[PENDING: file bug about "up-to-date" (shouldn't be hyphenated unless it comes before a noun)]

 {{site.alert.important}}
   Test your code to verify that it still works as expected
   after updating the packages.
 {{site.alert.end}}

-If any transitive dependencies are out of date,
+If any transitive dependencies are out-of-date,
 ask the package maintainers to update their code.
 To find the cause of an out-of-date dependency,
 you can run [`pub deps`][] and